Wilfrid Barrow: Background

 He was the son of Sir Francis Laurence John Barrow, 4th Bt, and Winifred Sarah Steward of Whitehaven.
 He was educated at Stonyhurst College, the University of Oxford, the Royal Military College, Sandhurst, and the Middle Temple.
 He married, in 1926, Patricia FitzGerald Uniacke.
 They had one son and three daughters.
 He inherited his father's baronetcy in 1950.

 Military career

-He served in the European War from 1914–19 and in the Afghan campaign from 1919–20.
+He served in the European War from 1914 to 1919 and in the Afghan campaign from 1919 to 1920.
 He was made a Captain of the Royal Fusiliers in 1918, and a Major in 1918.
 He was Aide-de-camp to the Earl of Ronaldshay, in Bengal in 1920.
-He was a Temporary King’s Messenger in 1923.
+He was a Temporary King's Messenger in 1923.
 He was appointed Military Secretary to the Governor of Uganda in 1924.
 He retired in 1929.
 He was Regional Officer, at the Ministry of Home Security in 1941.
-He was Deputy Senior Regional Officer from 1943–44.
+He was Deputy Senior Regional Officer from 1943 to 1944.